Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Formalizing Scalable Supervision

-We can write this more formally: the horizon $T_{sup}$ beyond which the supervisor must assume control of a merging AV to guarantee avoiding collision with the nearest in-ring vehicle (denoted by the $in-ring$ subscript) is
+We can write this more formally: the horizon $t_{sup}$ within which the supervisor must assume control of a merging AV for safety (denoted by the $AV$ subscript) is

-where $d_i(v_{i,0}, a_{i,max}, T)$ is the maximum distance vehicle $i$ can travel in time horizon $T$ and is a function of that vehicle's initial velocity $v_{i,0}$ and its maximum acceleration $a_{i,max}$, and $d_{m,j}$ is the distance between vehicle $j$ and the merge point $m$.
-The road networks used for experimentation are limited to one-lane roads and thus considering a vehicle's maximum forward distance is sufficient.
-This amounts to the most conservative reachability for the given time horizon: there is no area that the vehicle could reach over $T$ time that is not within its reachability zone.
+where $d_i(v_{i,0}, a_{i,max}, t)$ is the maximum distance vehicle $i$ can travel in time horizon $t$ and is a function of that vehicle's initial velocity $v_{i,0}$ and its maximum acceleration $a_{i,max}$, $d_{m,i}$ is the distance between vehicle $i$ (either an HV or an AV) and the merge point $m$, and the HV is on the highway onto which the AV is merging.
+The road networks considered here are limited to one-lane roads and thus considering a vehicle's maximum forward distance is sufficient.
+This amounts to the most conservative reachability for the given time horizon: there is no location that the vehicle could reach over $t$ time that is not within its reachability zone.
 Note that this maintains safety guarantees even when generalizing to cases in which 2-dimensional motion is considered (such as by adding lane changes).
 The maximum distance reachability formulation still provides a conservative reachable zone because side-to-side motion only can reduce the distance along the road that the vehicle travels, rather than increase it.